 Trans Masculine Scotland is a support group run by, and for, the trans masculine community.
 Meet-ups are both in-person and online.

-Scottish Trans Alliance work towards improve gender identity and gender reassignment equality, rights, and inclusion.
+Scottish Trans Alliance work towards improving gender identity and gender reassignment equality, rights, and inclusion.
 In addition to supporting community groups for trans folk to meet, they also offer guides on topics like gender recognition, changing name, and using pronouns.

 Disability focused groups